ThomasMBury/ewstools/paper/paper.md

 crossing of a bifurcation (tipping point) in an appropriate dynamical system model.
 In 2009, Scheffer and colleagues proposed using statistical metrics to signal the approach of a bifurcation in time series data [@scheffer2009early].
-This created massive interest in the subject of EWS from a wide range scientific disciplines.
+This spurred massive interest in the subject of EWS from a wide range scientific disciplines.
 Now, there exist a multitude of different EWS and associated methods for anticipating bifurcations [@clements2018indicators].